WalletWasabi/WasabiDoc/docs/why-wasabi/LegalConcern.md

 ### Phishing attacks

 Disclosing financial information for a company makes them more vulnerable to phishing attacks.
-If the exact time and amount of payment are publicly known, attackers can use this information to build trust with the company and squeeze out other crucial, business information pretending to be a trusted partner.
+If the exact time and amount of payment are publicly known, attackers can use this information to build trust with the company and squeeze out other crucial business information pretending to be a trusted partner.

 ## Privacy perspective from the institutional investor’s point of view

-The Bitcoin market is considered [fairly concentrated](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html) in the sense that our of the millions of Bitcoin addresses, less than 1% holds 87% of bitcoins.
+The Bitcoin market is considered [fairly concentrated](https://bitinfocharts.com/top-100-richest-bitcoin-addresses.html) in the sense that out of the millions of Bitcoin addresses, less than 1% holds 87% of bitcoins.

 ![](/AddressDistribution.png)

 Institutional investors and cryptocurrency exchanges are holding large sums of bitcoin on a blockchain where transactions are completely transparent.
 These so-called whales sometimes need to move large amounts of coins for any reason which can often lead to unintentional price manipulation.
-If a large bitcoin holding is on the move, it can always raise concern in the media regarding the future of bitcoin, causing unnecessary price fluctuations.
+If a large bitcoin holding is on the move, it can always raise concern in the media regarding the future of Bitcoin, causing unnecessary price fluctuations.
 In the case of unintentional price manipulation, it is difficult to prove there has been no insider trading on the institutional side, which can cause loss of faith from the clients.

 Using obfuscated transaction history in large bitcoin transactions can help to keep the market stable and avoid unintentional price manipulations.